State Council of Prussia (1817–1918)

 View of the Berlin Palace from the Long Bridge (1874).
 The State Council rooms were behind the windows that can be seen under the horse.

-The Prussian State Council was an advisory body to the King in the Prussian State from 1817 to 1848 and reactivated in 1854, 1884, and 1895.
+The Prussian State Council (Preußischer Staatsrat) was an advisory body to the monarch in the Kingdom of Prussia from 1817 to 1848 and reactivated in 1854, 1884, and 1895.
 Its members did not have the title of State Councilor, but were allowed to call themselves a Member of the State Council.

 History

 After Prussia's defeat by Napoleon in the Battle of Jena–Auerstedt in 1806, the Prussian Reform Movement began with many areas based on the changes in France.
 A much-noticed innovation was the founding of the Conseil d'État by Napoleon in 1798.
 In the Rhine Confederation states, state councils were partly set up as advisory bodies based on this model, including the Constitution of the Kingdom of Westphalia.
 There were also Privy Councils in many territories in the Holy Roman Empire.
 In Prussia this was the Privy Council until 1808.

-Heinrich Friedrich Karl vom und zum Stein proposed the establishment of a State Council with an advisory and legislative function in the Nassau Memorandum (Nassauer Denkschrift and his draft ordinance of 24 November 1808 (which never came into effect).
+Heinrich Friedrich Karl vom und zum Stein proposed the establishment of a State Council with an advisory and legislative function in the Nassau Memorandum (Nassauer Denkschrift) and his draft ordinance of 24 November 1808 (which never came into effect).
 The ordinance of 27 October 1810 by Karl August von Hardenberg "on the amended constitution of all the highest state authorities in the Prussian monarchy" contains the establishment of a State Council as well as regulations regarding its composition, however, the committee was initially not actually introduced.
 The King's announcement in the Supreme Cabinet Order of 3 June 1814 "for the appointment of the Minister" that he wanted to put the Council of State into action after his return from Paris, but brings his order into connection with the question of the corporate constitution and representation, likely explains the delay in introduction until 1817.